-The renovation of the former Akzo building into FrieslandCampina HQ is twofold: a new sustainable office complex (including new construction) with a modern look for FrieslandCampina’s new head office and also the completion of the ‘Stationsplein’ (Station square).
+The renovation of the former Akzo building into FrieslandCampina HQ is twofold.
+A new sustainable office complex (including a new building) with a modern look for FrieslandCampina and the completion of the square in front of Amersfoort Central Station.

-The drab and dated horizontal architecture of the existing building was stripped and reclad in natural stone, resulting in a much more vertical image.
-The two longest facades were divided into two parts by a full height glazed insert.
-Behind the glass, new voids were opened up, linking floors two by two, making extra space and flexible layout solutions possible.
+We stripped the drab and dated horizontal architecture of the existing building.
+Later, we reclad it in natural stone.
+This resulted in a much more vertical image.
+We also divided the two longest facades into two parts.
+We did this by a full height glazed insert.
+Behind the glass, new voids were opened up, linking floors two by two.
+These voids and links made extra space and flexible layout solutions possible.

-The originally deeply recessed window frames have been moved outwards, creating a more spatial feeling on the floors and simplifying maintenance of the building facades.
-Light limestone was selected for cladding the facades, which brightens the building tremendously, while at the same time accentuating the sustainable identity of the building.
-The Stationsplein facades are articulated vertically with two storey high window frames and deep recesses.
+We also moved the originally deeply recessed window frames outwards.
+This way, we created a more spatial feeling on the floors.
+On top of that, we also simplified maintenance of the building facades.
+In addition to creating more spatial feeling, we also selected light limestone for cladding the facades.
+This brightens the building tremendously, while at the same time, accentuating the sustainable identity of the building.
+We articulated the Stationsplein facades vertically with two storey high window frames and deep recesses.
 The re-use of the building frame is a very sustainable solution to the brief.
-The entire new façade, boasting extra insulation and high-quality glass, was attached to the existing precast concrete façade elements, greatly improving the insulation, the comfort and the energy performance of the building.
+The entire new façade boasts extra insulation and high-quality glass.
+It is attached to the existing precast concrete façade elements.
+This greatly improves the insulation, the comfort and the energy performance of the new FrieslandCampina HQ building.